Should you use a home equity loan to buy a house?

 Can I use my house equity to buy another house?

-Yes, it is possible to use the equity in your current house to buy another house.
+You can use the equity in your current house to buy another house.
 Although specific scenarios warrant using a home equity loan, you should use one prudently to prevent financial instability.

 When to use a home equity loan